-If pattern-matching function definition fails, it will raise a [MatchError] ((#matcherror) object just like destructuring assignment.
+If pattern-matching function definition fails, it will raise a MatchError object just like destructuring assignment.

-Note: Pattern-matching function definition can be combined with shorthand and infix function definition.
+Note: Pattern-matching function definition can be combined with assignment and/or infix function definition.

 '''

 def last_two( + [a, b]):

 return a, b

-def xydict_to_xytuple({"x":x is int, "y":y is int}):

-return x, y
+def xydict_to_xytuple({"x":x is int, "y":y is int}): return x, y